 This easy Swedish meatball recipe has a rich creamy sauce, a family’s favourite dinner meal.

-One of my kids’ favourite treats is a trip to IKEA.
-They can spot the blue and yellow sign from miles away (it’s funny – some can spot the Ikea sign and other the McDonalds Golden Arches!!)
+All of my kids’ love a trip to IKEA.
+They could always spot the blue and yellow sign from miles away (it’s funny – some can spot the Ikea sign and other the McDonald’s Golden Arches!!)

 The treat is to pig out on the IKEA Swedish meatballs and refillable cokes.
 They love the creamy Swedish meatball gravy that accompanies the meatballs.

 Fortunately, now we are on the west coast of Ireland, the nearest IKEA is more than 3 hours’ drive away.
-No more IKEA treats 🙂 !
+So no more IKEA treats 😊 !
+Haha!

 So obviously, to satisfy the kids, we had to experiment and try and reproduce these yummy tasting easy Swedish meatballs and gravy recipe ourselves.